jacobgorm/mindcastle.io/README.md

 objects on demand, but currently you have to push them to the cloud or your own HTTP server, e.g, using a tool like rclone or rsync.
 The block devices operates over a compressed and encrypted database-like structure, somewhat similar to LevelDB or RocksDB, but optimized for block storage.
-The code is forked from Bromium's internal ".swap" storage engine, which is the storage component of that company's ground-breaking micro-virtualization security technology, and has (anecdotally) been used to launch more VMs than Amazon AWS.
+The code was forked from Bromium's internal ".swap" storage engine, which is the storage component of that company's ground-breaking micro-virtualization security technology, and has (anecdotally) been used to launch more VMs than Amazon AWS.
+Today, development is sponsored by Vertigo.ai, and the main developer is Jacob Gorm Hansen, who also led the work at Bromium.

 ## Building